riehlegroup/msadoc/docs/msadoc.md

 ### `consumedAPIs` (string[])

 The APIs that the microservice consumes.
-The `consumedAPI` identifier has to match a `providerAPI` identifier in another microservice`s `msadoc.json` in order to link them.
+The `consumedAPI` identifier has to match a `providerAPI` identifier in another microservice's `msadoc.json` in order to link them.

 #### Example